API Reference¶

 ¶

-Save FFTW wisdom with metadata to cache file.
+Save accumulated FFTW wisdom to cache file.

 Returns: